Mongil: Star Dive: How to Build the Best Teams – Meta Guide

 • Main weakness: premium-heavy and less forgiving if you are missing one piece

-The cleanest way to pilot this team is to think in windows, not in individual characters.
+Pilot this team in windows, not in individual characters.
 Open by grouping enemies with Jiwon, apply Flare’s pressure so stagger and defense become manageable, then cash out with Esther while everything is still pinned together.
-The common mistake is reversing that order and letting Esther fire into scattered targets.
-When that happens, the team still looks good on a tier list, but it stops feeling like the best team in actual runs.
+The common mistake is reversing that order and firing Esther into scattered targets.
+When that happens the team still looks good on a tier list, but it stops feeling like the best team in actual runs.

-One important nuance: some players refer to this as the best Wind team, while others treat it as the best overall mixed-element core.
-That difference matters less than it sounds.
-The meta right now is rewarding synergy over elemental purity.
-If a mixed roster clears faster because Flare enables the whole damage cycle, that is still the better team.
+One nuance: some players call this the best Wind team, others treat it as the best overall mixed-element core.
+The difference matters less than it sounds.
+The current meta rewards synergy over elemental purity.
+If a mixed roster clears faster because Flare enables the whole damage cycle, that is the better team.

 2. Best Fire team: Verna or Mina + Flare + Angel

-This team is a good choice if you do not own Esther or if you prefer a more straightforward damage profile than the Wind core.
-It also benefits from Flare for the same reason every serious boss team does: breaking tough targets quickly matters more than pretty elemental matching.
-If the fight is mostly about one dangerous enemy instead of scattered mobs, Fire can feel more direct and less positional than Esther-centered play.
+Run this if you do not own Esther or you prefer a more straightforward damage profile than the Wind core.
+It still wants Flare for the same reason every serious boss team does: breaking tough targets quickly matters more than pretty elemental matching.
+When a fight is about one dangerous enemy instead of scattered mobs, Fire feels more direct and less positional than Esther-centered play.

 • Best use: boss-focused stages and players missing Esther